Jesse Heiman

 Jesse Wayne Heiman (born May 23, 1978) is an American actor and comedian, best known for his uncredited work as an extra in a wide variety of films and television shows.
 He is also known for appearing in a GoDaddy commercial at Super Bowl XLVII, alongside Bar Refaeli and Danica Patrick.

+Biography

 Early life

-Jesse Heiman was born in Boston on May 23, 1978, moving to Austin, Texas in 1989 where he attended West Ridge Middle School, Westlake High School, and Texas State University.
-Heiman graduated in May 2000 with a Bachelor of Arts in English and moved to Los Angeles in September.
+Jesse Heiman was born on May 23, 1978 in Boston, Massachusetts, United States.
+He has stated that one side of his family is Jewish and the other side is Catholic and that he grew up celebrating Christmas and Hanukkah.
+In 1988, he moved to Austin, Texas.
+In May 2000, Heiman graduated the Texas State University in San Marcos with Bachelor of Arts degree in English studies.
+He moved to Los Angeles, California in September 2000.

-Heiman began acting as a background extra in 2000 and has appeared in innumerable films, television shows, commercials, and music videos.